 No wrinkles, a smile, a grin, two wrinkles—how you place a bit in a horse’s mouth greatly affects its feel.
 A bit with more “bite” might work more effectively set lower in the mouth, while a softer bit might have the perfect degree of communication with two wrinkles in the corner.

-“Again, horses learn from the release of pressure, and if that bit is always sucked up in their mouths, they never have any release,” he says.
+“Again, horses learn from the release of pressure, and if that bit is always sucked up in their mouths, they never have any release,” Flaharty said.

-Riders who prefer a more constant contact with their horses’ mouths may use a milder mouthpiece drawn up further in the horse’s mouth.
-Gag bits, too, generally require more wrinkles in the corner to work affectively.
+Riders who prefer a more constant contact with their horses’ mouths may use a milder mouthpiece drawn up farther in the horse’s mouth.
+Gag bits, too, generally require more wrinkles in the corner to work effectively.

 However, there are no hard and fast rules.

-“When people tell me they need just a little less bit,” says Crutcher, “but when they try to use less bit the horse gets away from them, I tell them to drop the bit in the horse’s mouth just one hole on the headstall.”
+“When people tell me they need just a little less bit but when they try to use less bit the horse gets away from them, I tell them to drop the bit they’re already using in the horse’s mouth just one hole on the headstall,” Crutcher said.

 When Vogt heads to the arena, he takes at least three bits for every horse because he never knows when he might need to change his pressure points for better communication.

-Vogt also suggests that riders have a competition bit (A Bit) and a complimentary schooling bit (B Bit).
+Vogt also suggests that riders have a competition bit (A Bit) and a complementary schooling bit (B Bit).

 Your B Bit, on the other hand, should allow you to fix communication leaks in your training.

-“With the proper bit in slow work, you have plenty of authority and respect to create the form that you need,” Vogt says.
-“Warm up in something else, pull that bit off right before you go in, put your happy bit on, get the money and then take it off!”
+“With the proper bit in slow work, you have plenty of authority and respect to create the form that you need,” Vogt said.
+“Warm up in something else, pull that bit off right before you go in, put your happy bit on, get the money and then take it off.”

 For all that they do and for as many countless options as there are, it’s important to remember that bits aren’t the magical solutions to training problems.
 Bits are just one important aspect of basic, proper horsemanship.

-“There’s no magic bit,” says Flaharty.
+“There’s no magic bit,” Flaharty said.
 “You can’t just put any bit in a horse’s mouth and expect them to do everything.
 You still have to teach a horse to give to pressure.
 You still have to teach them where to put their feet.
 You still have to train your horse no matter what bit you use.”